aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - you can change your IP address mechanism for any vpc at any time
   - customers can mix and match IP address management mechanisms as they choose

 ## 1.2.
-Upgrade Caveat
+Upgrade Caveats

-- the script to assist with config file conversion and DynamoDB population only supports single file json based config files
+1. **While an upgrade path is planned, customers with a Standalone Accelerator installation can upgrade to v1.5.0 but need to continue with a Standalone installation until the Control Tower upgrade option becomes available.**

-- customers that leverage YAML and/or multi-part config files, have several options:
+2. The script to assist with config file conversion and DynamoDB population only supports single file json based config files, customers that leverage YAML and/or multi-part config files, have several options:
    a) manually update your yaml or multi-part json config file to reflect the config file format for the latest release (similiar to all previous upgrades)
    b) use the config.json file found in the `raw` folder of your codecommit repo to run the conversion script

 - this version of the config file has resolved all variables with their final values, all variables will be removed from config.json in this scenario
 - the new config file can be converted back to json/multi-part format before being placed back into your CodeComit repository
 - or it could be used to simply validate the changes you made using option a
 - NOTE: do not manually update the config file in the `raw` folder, as it will be overwritten based on the json or yaml file in the root of your repository
   c) use a 3rd party tool to manually convert your yaml / multi-part config files to a single file json file to run the conversion script
 - the new config file can be converted back to json/multi-part format before being placed back into your CodeComit repository

 ## 1.3.
 Config File Conversion